 Play The 7 Modes in 7 Days (Tabs Incl.)
 Photo by Marta Monleón Modes are used in all kinds of musical styles like Jazz, Rock, Metal, Flamenco, etc. They create a certain mood or feel to your playing.
 If you feel like you are stuck playing solos using just Major/Minor or Pentatonic/Blues scales all the time, you’re ready to call on the modes and dive a little deeper.
 When I first got introduced to modes I was a little bit overwhelmed, but also excited to explore this whole new world of boundless possibilities.
 I soon realized it’s all about the journey and not the destination, so enjoy the process!
 There are 7 modes which can be derived from the major scale: 1 – Ionian 2 – Dorian 3 – Phrygian 4 – Lydian 5 – Mixolydian 6 – Aeolian 7 – Locrian Each mode starts and stops on a different note within the major scale.
 In this post we take the C major scale to explain the modes, but you can derive the 7 modes from any major scale in any key.
 I challenge you to understand the basics and work your way through each mode in 7 days.

 www.guitarhabits Photo by Jsome1 Playing 3 notes per string exercises is something I do on a regular basis.
 I use them to warm up, to become a faster guitar player and to spice up my improvisation.
 3 notes per string licks and scales are generally used for speed picking.
-Whenever you hear a guitar player playing these really fast terrifying licks, it’s probably a 3 notes per string lick.
-Paul Gilbert of Mr.Big is one of many great experts in this field.
 If you practice these exercises properly and often enough you will increase your speed.
 The 3 notes per string exercises are played using the alternate picking technique.
 Once you get the hang of it, it can become quite addictive, but be careful though.
 The one and only reason why these monster guitar players become so incredibly fast is that they practice long hours for days, weeks, months and years.

 10 Essentials On Guitar Improvisation Photo by Simone13 AKA John Pastorello Besides writing and playing songs I just love improvising.
-When I practice improvising I always first pour myself a cup of green tea, I put on some folk music (e.g. Other times I practice melodic patterns, triads, arpeggios, licks, everything that will spice up my improvisation skills.
+When I practice improvising I always first pour myself a cup of green tea, I put on some folk music (e.g. Ray La Montagne, Damien Rice, Stephen Fretwell, Glen Hansard, Sheryl Crow, etc.) on Last.fm or Spotify.com and then I start to improvise over these songs.
+I get totally caught up in the moment and let my fingers carry me away.
+Other times I practice melodic patterns, triads, arpeggios, licks, everything that will spice up my improvisation skills.
 Improvising is one of the most fun and fulfilling aspects of guitar playing, but also something that requires a lot of hard work and dedication.
 Here are 10 basic essentials that will help you become a better improviser.
 1 – Pentatonics / blues Learn to play the pentatonic/blues scale all over the neck in all five shapes.
 2 – Major Scale Next to the pentatonic scale, the major scale is the most important scale to learn.
-Once you can play the scale in all positions, connect the different positions with each other.
-The most exciting and challenging part is learning how to improvise with the scales.
 3- Melodic patterns Example:

 Free VST Plugins!
 Are you looking for high quality VST plugins which you can download and use for free?
 You’re certainly in the right place!
 On this page, you’ll find the core part of BPB – a constantly updated directory of essential freeware VST instruments and effects for Windows and Mac (formerly known as BPB Freeware Studio).
 Welcome and enjoy your stay!
 Alternatively, you can browse through all the freeware tools (including freeware plugins, host applications, free audio editors, etc.) which have been featured in our News section so far, by visiting the Free Software Archive on BPB.
+The archive features all the software tools which were featured on BPB, ever since the launch back in 2009!
 Two years ago, we started a series of articles covering the best freeware plugin releases from each year.
 Scroll below to see our directory of the finest free music making software.
 Free VST Plugin Directory Part 1: Best Free VST Host Applications Part 2: Best Freeware VST Effects Part 3: Best Freeware VST Instruments